-Angela Gannon and George Geddes are archaeologists with the Royal Commission on Ancient and Historical Monuments in Scotland.
+Angela Gannon and George Geddes were archaeologists with the (now-defunct) Royal Commission on the Ancient and Historical Monuments of Scotland.
 Both have worked on the islands of St Kilda (Geddes lived there for six months), so they’re well qualified to write this book.

 St Kilda is that island group you can never quite see on the weather map during the Scottish weather forecast, because it’s out in the Atlantic behind the presenter’s head.